Fall 2022

 Evaluation and Expectations

 The final grade depends on the quality of the report, presentation, reproducibility experiments, and active participation during the seminar.
 Each participant prepares a self-contained report of min 6 pages and gives a presentation of 30 minutes.
-The report should describe in detail the proposed technique(s).
-The report might contain a small running example, counterexample(s) if any, and should explore the extreme cases where the proposed approach would perform best and worst.
+The report should describe the proposed benchmark in detail.
+The report might contain a small running example, counterexample(s), and should explore the extreme cases where the evaluated systems and algorithms would perform best and worst.
 The reproducibility consists of reproducing the same set of experiments introduced in the paper using a different setup (dataset, metric, parameters, etc.).

 Advice on how to: